RMTariant/OCT_MC/README.md

 ls: A tiny step value to ensure that the photon is not exactly between two voxels.
 In cm.
 v: Related to the tissue type
 type: Current tissue type where the photon is located
+temptype: Temporary value of type
 mua: Current absorption coeficient in cm
 muav: Possible absorption coeficients in the simulation in cm
 mus: Current scattering coeficient in cm
 musv: Possible scattering coeficients in the simulation in cm
 g: Current anisotropy
 gv: Possible anisotropy in the simulation
+nr: Refractive index
+nrv: Possible refractive index in the simulation
 cont_exist: Determines if a photon will split and continue moving?
 0=no and 1=yes
 first_bias_done: Determines if a scaterred bias has occured yet =1 or not =0
 temp: Temporary variable used to calculate part of an equation in order tos shorten it.